Openmesh-Network/xnode-definitions/README.md

 ## To-do
 * To get from services to potential services, we can run the nix metadata scraper on a list of these services.
     * Need fields like 'logo', 'name' and 'description' from the package of the same name as the service.

+## Credit
+Some of this code (namely that in the Discovery module) is derived from a project called [Nix-Searcher](https://github.com/Bullet4Men/Nix-Searcher) by Bullet4Men which queries the NixOS Search backend from the command line.